fintechstudios/ververica-platform-k8s-operator/README.md

 This is built as a CRD / custom controller.
 Though an Aggregated API might be a better choice, the tooling (currently) does not have as good support and I just learned how to `go`.

-Built for Ververica Platform `1.4.1`, API Version 1.
+Built for Ververica Platform version `1.4.x`.

 [More about the Ververica Platform](https://www.ververica.com/platform-overview)
 [Ververica Platform Docs](https://docs.ververica.com/)